jaideepm0/code-nvim/README.md

 ## Notes
 - Designed for Neovim 0.9 or newer; no external dependencies.
 - Behaves best with `set mouse=a` if you plan to use Shift+Alt drags for wider selections.
+- Default mappings are added only when free; use `mapping_strategy = "force"` to override (previous bindings are restored if you disable the plugin later).
 - Normal mode remains untouched—hit `<Esc>` whenever you want native motions back.